 Although people typically do front squats with dumbbells or a barbell, there’s no reason why you can’t use kettlebells in a front rack position.

-The kettlebell front squat is a fantastic kettlebell exercise for leg strength and hypertrophy
+The kettlebell front squat is an excellent kettlebell exercise for building leg strength and hypertrophy.

-Plus, the nature of the weight distribution of the kettlebell makes it more challenging for your grip strength since the weight hangs downward.
+Additionally, the nature of the kettlebell’s weight distribution makes it more challenging for your grip strength, as the weight hangs downward.

 Here are the steps: